hillsonghimire/py-TXTtoCSV/README.md

 # TXTtoCSV

 Jupyter notebook based file type converter from semi-formatted TXT to formatted CSV file.
 This notebook was used for automating large number of text files conversions which would be tedious manually.
-Also, The repository sample data TXT file with sample output.
+Also, The repository contains sample data TXT file with sample output.

 ### Sample TXT Image